SalomePlatform/adao/doc/en/theory.rst

 The advantage of filtering is to explicitly calculate the gain, to produce then the *a posteriori* covariance analysis matrix.

-In this simple static case, we can show, under the assumption of Gaussian error distributions, that the two *variational* and *filtering* approaches are equivalent.
+In this simple static case, we can show, under an assumption of Gaussian error distributions (very little restrictive in practice), that the two *variational* and *filtering* approaches give the same solution.

 It is indicated here that these methods of "*3D-VAR*" and "*BLUE*" may be extended to dynamic problems, called respectively "*4D-VAR*" and "*Kalman